-1. Have a valid Federal Student Aid ID.
+- 1. Have a valid Federal Student Aid ID.
 If you previously had a PIN, you will be prompted the first time you log-in to apply for an "FSA ID" for yourself and your parent (dependent student only).
-Your FAFSA cannot be processed unless it is signed electronically using your FSA ID or you print and mail a paper signature page (required for parents without a Social Security Number).
+Your FAFSA cannot be processed unless it is signed electronically using your FSA ID or you print and mail a paper signature page (required for parents without a Social Security Number). - 2.
+Complete the FAFSA Pre-Application Worksheet for the 2018-

-2. Complete the FAFSA Pre-Application Worksheet for the 2017-2018 aid year.
-Download the worksheet from: www.fafsa.gov If you do not understand how to complete the tax information on the worksheet, this part can be left blank.
+2019 aid year.
+Download the worksheet from: fafsa.ed.gov.
+If you do not understand how to complete the tax information on the worksheet, this part can be left blank.
 If available, have a copy of your Federal Income Tax Return and your parents' (dependent students only) for the required filing year.
 This includes the 1040 form, W2's, and Schedules/Forms that were filed on your original return.
-There is not an option for 2017-2018 to transfer your federal Income Tax Return information directly into the FAFSA; however, this will be available again when filing your 2018-2019 FAFSA.